dayeya/FinalWall/README.md

 * File Inclusion.

 # Configuration
 Blanket protects one website at a time.
-An admin may deploy another Woof process to protect another website.
+An admin may deploy another Blanket to protect another website.
 This project uses a given website vulnerable to SQL Injection documented at [docs](https://github.com/dayeya/SQLi/blob/main/README.md).

-# Protocol
+# Attack detection and prevention
-Blanket uses a simple protocol called blanket and built-in policies to block malicious.
+Blanket uses a simple protocol called blanket and built-in policies to block malicious traffic.

+## Protocol
+The blanket protocol covers HTTP sessions and cuts them off when needed.
+Each blanket handles data analysis.

 # Database
 In progress.